 This SCCS-ARD Recommended Practice (Magenta Book) provides the top-level requirements on the architecture elements of SCCS as shown in figure 2-1.
 The ARD provides concrete guidance and normative subsections that define the required elements, attributes, and behaviors for service interfaces, functional allocations at nodes, protocol stacks, and end-to-end configurations for both ABA and SSI deployments.
 The accompanying SCCS-ADD Informational Report (Green Book) provides descriptive materials to help understand and explain the concepts.

-Each section in this ARD starts by 1) addressing the requirements for simple, single-hop missions that form the bulk of current cross support configurations (ABA configurations), 2) adding what is required to achieve a fully internetworked ‘end game’—a secure, interoperable SSI, and also 3) providing specific requirements on how to architect the building blocks for these missions.
-This ARD provides requirements on how to architect the building blocks for the ABA systems in a way that can directly serve existing mission modes, the future SSI, and also transitional states between them This sounds as if SSI belongs to the future.
-Yes.
-It needs to be corrected.
+Each section in this ARD starts by 1) addressing the requirements for simple, single-hop missions that form the bulk of current cross support configurations ABA configurations, followed by SSI configurations, 2) adding what is required to achieve a fully internetworked ‘end game’—a secure, interoperable SSI, and also 3) providing specific requirements on how to architect the building blocks for these missions.
+This ARD provides requirements on how to architect the building blocks for the ABA systems in a way that can directly serve existing mission modes, the SSI, and also transitional states between them.
 This is especially important since these transitional configurations, when correctly constructed, will directly support the future SSI as well as offer useful services for missions that do not need to adopt the full SSI functionality.

 Within each section of this document, this ARD addresses each of these operational configurations, along with any transitional information.
 The intent is to permit users who only require single-hop services to be able to readily find the information they need, while also providing guidance for those who are interested in progressing toward the full SSI.